dyukovnick/NickDyukov-Portfolio/README.md

 - Duration: ~4 hours

 ## Usage
-Open index.en.html or index.ru.html in a browser to see the website.
+Open index..htmll in a browser to see the website.

 ## Author
 Nikita Dyukov